 - Only a qualified service engineer should service the appliance and only approved spare parts should be used.
-It is recommended that this appliance is serviced annually. - WARNING: Before removing replacing the bulb, turn off the power supply and make sure that the oven is cool. - DO NOT use cooking vessels on the hotplate that overlap the edges. - ALWAYS allow the cooker to cool and then switch it off at the mains before cleaning or carrying out any maintenance work, unless specified otherwise in this guide. - DO NOT use the control knobs to manoeuvre the cooker. - NEVER operate the cooker with wet hands. - DO NOT use a towel or other bulky cloth in place of a glove - it might catch fire if brought into contact with a hot surface. - DO NOT use hotplate protectors, foil or hotplate covers of any description.
+It is recommended that this appliance is serviced annually. - Before removing replacing the bulb, turn off the power supply and make sure that the oven is cool. - DO NOT use cooking vessels on the hotplate that overlap the edges. - ALWAYS allow the cooker to cool and then switch it off at the mains before cleaning or carrying out any maintenance work, unless specified otherwise in this guide. - DO NOT use the control knobs to manoeuvre the cooker. - NEVER operate the cooker with wet hands. - DO NOT use a towel or other bulky cloth in place of a glove - it might catch fire if brought into contact with a hot surface. - DO NOT use hotplate protectors, foil or hotplate covers of any description.
 These may affect the safe use of your hotplate burners and are potentially hazardous to health. - NEVER heat unopened food containers.
-Pressure build up may make the containers burst and cause injury. - WARNING: Use only hob guards designed by the manufacturer of the cooking appliance or indicated by the manufacturer of the appliance in the instructions for use as suitable or hob guards incorporated in the appliance.
-The use of inappropriate guards can cause accidents. - DO NOT use unstable saucepans.
-ALWAYS

-- make sure that you position the handles away from the edge of the hotplate. - NEVER leave the hotplate unattended at high heat settings.
+Pressure build up may make the containers burst and cause injury. - DO NOT use unstable saucepans.
+ALWAYS make sure that you position the handles away from the edge of the hotplate. - NEVER leave the hotplate unattended at high heat settings.
 Pans boiling over can cause smoking, and greasy spills may catch on fire.
-Use a deep fat thermometer whenever possible to prevent fat overheating beyond the smoking point. - WARNING: Unattended cooking on a hob with fat or oil can be dangerous and may result in fire. - NEVER leave a chip pan unattended. - ALWAYS heat fat slowly, and watch as it heats.
+Use a deep fat thermometer whenever possible to prevent fat overheating beyond the smoking point.

+- WARNING: Unattended cooking on a hob with fat or oil can be dangerous and may result in fire. - NEVER leave a chip pan unattended.
+ALWAYS heat fat slowly, and watch as it heats.
 Deep fry pans should be only one third full of fat. - NEVER try to move a pan of hot fat, especially a deep fat fryer.
 Wait until the fat is cool.
 Filling the pan too full of fat can cause spill over when food is added.
 If you use a combination of oils or fats in frying, stir them together before heating, or as the fats melt. - Foods for frying should be as dry as possible.
 Frost on frozen foods or moisture on fresh foods can cause hot fat to bubble up and over the sides of the pan.
 Carefully watch for spills or overheating of foods when frying at high or medium high temperatures. - DO NOT use the top of the flue (the slots along the back of the cooker) for warming plates, dishes, drying tea towels or softening butter. - DO NOT use water on grease fires and never pick up a flaming pan.
 Turn the controls off and then smother a flaming pan on a surface unit by covering the pan completely with a well fitting lid or baking tray.
 If available, use a multi-purpose dry chemical or foam-type fire extinguisher. - DO NOT modify this appliance.
-This

-- appliance is not intended to be operated by means of external timer or separated remote-control system. - If flammable materials are stored in the drawer, oven(s) or grill(s) it may explode and result in fire or property damage. - ALWAYS allow any cookware to cool before cleaning.
+This appliance is not intended to be operated by means of external timer or separated remote-control system. - If flammable materials are stored in the drawer, oven(s) or grill(s) it may explode and result in fire or property damage. - ALWAYS allow any cookware to cool before cleaning.